stungeye/Boids-Open-Frameworks/README.md

 # The Seeker - Boid Seeks Mouse

-Mouse seeking behavious modeled using location, velocity and acceleration.
+Mouse seeking behavious modeled using location, velocity, acceleration, and perception.

 Built as a code Kata with an intent to learn the [openFrameworks C++ creative coding toolkit](https://openframeworks.cc/).